potassco/clinguin/docs/clinguin/reference/structure.rst

 We provide the following :ref:`Backends` with the system:

 * *ClingoBackend*: Basic clingo functionality using single-shot solving
-* *ClingoMultishotBackend*: clingo functionality using multi-shot solving
+* *ClingoBackend*: clingo functionality using multi-shot solving
-* *ClingraphBackend*: ClingoMultishotBackend enhanced with the option to render and interact with Clingraph images
+* *ClingraphBackend*: ClingoBackend enhanced with the option to render and interact with Clingraph images
-* *ExplanationBackend*: ClingoMultishotBackend enhanced with explanation functionalities via Minimal Unsatisfiable Cores
+* *ExplanationBackend*: ClingoBackend enhanced with explanation functionalities via Minimal Unsatisfiable Cores
-* *ClingoDLBackend*:  ClingoMultishotBackend enhanced with `clingod-dl <https://potassco.org/labs/clingoDL/>`_
+* *ClingoDLBackend*:  ClingoBackend enhanced with `clingod-dl <https://potassco.org/labs/clingoDL/>`_